bardy18/abi-market-data/README.md

 - Track trends and volatility with moving averages
 - Monitor price changes and ranges
 - Set custom display names for items (double-click to edit)
-- Track personal trades and blacklist items
+- Track personal trades from purchase to sale with status management
+- Blacklist items you're not interested in
+- View trade statistics (Total Expenses, Income, Gross, ROI) in the top bar
+- See "Top Movers" - items with significant price changes

 ## Recommended Scanning Schedule